mark-watson/haskell_book/manuscript/nlptool.md

 ["NN","VBD","IN","DT","NN"]
 ~~~~~~~~

 Function **bigram** takes a list or words and returns a list of word pairs.
-We need the word pairs because parts of the tagging algorithm needs to see a word with its preceeding word.
+We need the word pairs because parts of the tagging algorithm needs to see a word with its preceding word.
 In an imperative language, I would loop over the words and for a word at index **i** I would have the word at index **i - 1**.
 In a functional language, we avoid using loops and in this case create a list of adjacent word pairs to avoid having to use an explicit loop.
 I like this style of functional programming but if you come from years of using imperative language like Java and C++ it takes some getting used to.

 **tagHelper** converts a word into a list of the word and its likely tag. **substitute** applies **tagHelper** to a list of words, getting the most probable tag for each word.
 The function **fixTags** will occasionally override the default word tags based on a few rules that are derived from Eric Brill's paper [A Simple Rule-Based Part of Speech Tagger](http://aclweb.org/anthology/A92-1021).